ummaycoc-cuny/complex-analysis/README.md

 paraphrased or quoted verbatim, with an emphasis on being a succinct resource for studying.

-Changes are accepted via the [https://gist.github.com/Chaser324/ce0505fbed06b947d962]{fork/pull-request workflow}.
+Changes are accepted via the [fork/pull-request workflow](https://gist.github.com/Chaser324/ce0505fbed06b947d962).